 There are so many great pictures you can make as you walk, but if your camera and tripod stuck on your back in your pack, it’ll quickly become too much hassle to get it out all the time.
 “I’ll shoot it on the way back,” you’ll say to yourself, and it’ll never happen.
 You’ll end up packing your tools all the way to the viewpoint and only making pictures at the one spot.

-Similarly, you’ve got to be able to deploy a tripod quickly or it won’t be used, and there’s nothing worse than carrying a heavy tool up a mountain and then not using it — you’ll just not bring it next time and your pictures will suffer for it.
+Similarly, you’ve got to be able to deploy a tripod quickly or it won’t be used.
+There’s nothing worse than carrying a heavy tool up a mountain and then not using it — you’ll just not bring it next time and your pictures will suffer for it.
 I prefer to carry mine over my shoulder rather than attaching it to my bag.
 Better yet, I carry the Platypod Ultra in my pocket or on my sternum strap so it’s ready to go really quickly.

-Whether you’re hiking fifty yards or ten miles, using the right techniques and the right gear will help you travel more comfortably and safely and help you make the pictures you’re chasing.
-I love hiking, and I hope you get out into wild places and make some pictures this season while the weather is easy.
+Whether you’re hiking 50 yards or 10 miles, using the right techniques and the right gear will help you travel more comfortably and safely, and help you make the pictures you’re chasing.
+I love hiking, and I hope you get out into wild places and make some pictures this season.